Turning a person browsing your site into a customer takes a lot of effort.

-Now, add that the average cart abandonment rate last year was above 69 percent, and it quickly becomes evident that small businesses must do everything in their power to turn website traffic into sales.
+Now, add that the average cart abandonment rate last year was above 69 percent.
+It quickly becomes evident that small businesses must do everything possible to turn website traffic into sales.

 The following eight changes are essential if you want to ensure the successful future of your business.